LuizKraisch/LuizKraisch/README.md

 🖥️ Full Stack Developer at **Trusted Health**.

-📜 Attending in **Software Engineering** at Católica University in Joinville, Brazil.
+📜 Studying **Software Engineering** at Católica University in Joinville, Brazil.

 Run `npx luizkraisch` to see more info about me! 👽